kevind992/ChatBot_Web_Application/README.md

 The chatbot should be guided the Eliza Program.
 If we wished we could use any technique to enhance your chatbot, such as machine learning methods.

 ## Running Eliza
- To run the Eliza web app you first need to make sure that you have GO on your PC.If you dont go to the link below and download and install GO.
+ To run the Eliza web app you first need to make sure that you have GO on your PC.
+If you dont go to the link below and download and install GO.

     https://golang.org/